aakarshanbasubhardwaj/potential-octo-potato/README.md

 * **PoP Show Schedule Kiosk App:**

   * Use a dedicated screen (e.g., old laptop or tablet) mounted on a wall just outside the home theater room.
-  * Run the **PoP Show Schedule Kiosk App** in full-screen mode by adding the app to home screen / installing it as an app from a browser(if using android tablet it is recommended to use DuckDuckGo, Edge works fine with PCs) to display **Now Showing** and **Next Up** movies.
+  * Run the **PoP Show Schedule Kiosk App** in full-screen mode from a browser to display **Now Showing** and **Next Up** movies.
+    >  If using android tablet it is recommended to use DuckDuckGo, Edge works fine with PCs, Chrome or Brave can also be used, for ios use Safari.

+    > Note: If the app does not open in full screen mode then try clicking or tapping anywhere on the screen and it will open in full screen mode.

 * **PoP Ticket Validator App:**